Thank you for taking the time to visit this page which provides some information that you may find reassuring at this time.

 Osteopaths are specifically listed as businesses that are allowed to remain open during the lock down period, and as you will be aware, you are allowed to leave your home for any medical need, which includes visiting an osteopath.

-The Institute of Osteopathy (the professional body for osteopathy) has recently stated that: “health providers such as osteopaths need to gear up to play our role in supporting the nation’s health after two months of lockdown”
+The Institute of Osteopathy (the professional body for osteopathy) has stated that: “health providers such as osteopaths need to gear up to play our role in supporting the nation’s health after two months of lockdown”

 Bodywright is using an increased level of hygiene and infection control measures, including: